 This chapter was updated in June 2020 to reflect Keeping Children Safe in Education (statutory guidance), and to reference to Upskirting which is a specific example of abusive behaviour which has been linked to on-line bullying and grooming.
 Upskirting is a criminal offence and, as such, should be reported to the Police.

 Bullying is defined as 'behaviour by an individual or group, usually repeated over time, which intentionally hurts another individual or group either physically or emotionally' (DfE definition).
-Repeated bullying usually has a significant emotional component, where the anticipation and fear of being bullied seriously affects the behaviour of the victim.
+Repeated bullying usually has a significant emotional component, where the anticipation and fear of being bullied seriously affects the behaviour and wellbeing of the victim.

 It can take many forms, but the three main types are:

 - Physical - for example, hitting, kicking, shoving, theft;

 - Verbal - for example, threats, name calling, racist or homophobic remarks;

 - Emotional - for example, isolating an individual from activities/games and the social acceptance of their peer group;

 Cyberbullying is bullying that takes place using technology.
 Whether on social media sites, through a mobile phone, or gaming sites, the effects can be devastating for the young person involved.
 There are ways to help prevent a child from being cyberbullied and to help them cope and stop the bullying if it does happen.
 It is another form of bullying which can happen at all times of the day, or night (24/7) with a potentially bigger audience.
 By its very nature, cyberbullying tends to involve a number of online bystanders and can quickly spiral out of control.
 Children and young people who bully others online do not need to be physically stronger and their methods can often be hidden and subtle.
 The Department for Education have issued guidance for school staff and parents and carers on how to recognise signs of cyberbullying and support children who are being bullied in this way.